 State Tax Credits for Hiring People with Disabilities

-Louisiana provides a tax credit of up to 50 percent of gross wages during the first four months of employment, and 30 percent of gross wages during each subsequent continuous month of employment.
+Louisiana provides a tax credit of up to 50% of gross wages during the first four months of employment, and 30% of gross wages during each subsequent continuous month of employment.
 Employers are entitled to the deduction for each qualified individual with a disability that they employ during a taxable year.
 An employer can claim the deduction for no more than 100 employees in a particular organization.

-The state’s Workers with Disabilities Tax Credit Program also provides tax credits for businesses that hire individuals with developmental disabilities.
-The tax credits are 5,000 for full-time employment (30 hours or more per week), based on 15 percent of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months; and $2,500 for part-time employment (between 8 hours and 30 hours per week), based on 10 percent of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months.
+The state also provides tax credits for businesses that hire individuals with developmental disabilities – $5,000 for full-time employment (30 hours or more per week), based on 15% of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months; and $2,500 for part-time employment (between 8 hours and 30 hours per week), based on 10% of the individual’s wages paid after January 1, 2015 for a period of employment no less than six months.

-Tennessee provides a one-time amount of $2,000 (part-time) or $5,000 (full-time) for people with disabilities who are receiving state services directly related to their disability.
+The Tennessee Jobs Tax Credit for Hiring Persons With Disabilities provides a one-time amount of $2,000 (part-time) or $5,000 (full-time) for people with disabilities who are receiving state services directly related to their disability.
 Employment of the person with a disability must create a net increase in the number of people with disabilities employed by the employer/taxpayer within the 90-day period immediately preceding the employment.
 The taxpayer must provide the qualifying employment for at least 12 consecutive months for no less than the minimum hours per week as described in the enacting legislation.
 To claim the tax credit, the taxpayer must file a plan with the Tennessee Department of Revenue, Taxpayer and Vehicle Services Division on or before the last day of the fiscal year in which the employment begins and must state the number of people with disabilities newly employed.

 State Tax Credits for Barrier Removal and Employment Supports